byrd-laif/soilMakers/readme.md

 **Conservation as a consequence of lifestyle/production.**

 ***Producing Something Real.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
-Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays the Bills.
+Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays all the 'bills'.

 **Examining ecologic behaviors.**